UbiquityRobotics/learn/quick_start/connecting.md

 #### &uarr;[top](https://ubiquityrobotics.github.io/learn/)

+# Connecting a Workstation and Starting the Robot

+Your workstation may be a Ubuntu Linux system of your own, or you can use our preconfigured virtual machine.
+Read more about this [here](need_to_know).

+This page discusses the usage of a VirtualBox so that if you do not have a linux computer available you can still use a virtual Linux machine to connect to the Magni robot.

-# Doing a clean Shutdown Of the Magni Robot
+## Doing a clean Shutdown Of the Magni Robot

 Forgive us for first explaining how to shutdown and then power off the Magni robot but we felt this step may be missed if it were at the very end of this page.